brdv/prodtest-docs/docs/demo/technical-detail/README-copy.md

 ## Useful scripts

-There are a few other commands that can be helpfull during testing or development.
+There are a few other commands that can be helpful during testing or development.

 1. Cleanup kubernetes and helm charts